cert-manager/website/content/docs/getting-started/README.md

 Version: 1... (truncated), Processing: true, Presented: true
 ```

+This is because cert-manager is performing a preflight check to see if the temporary challenge web server is reachable at the expected URL.
+Initially it will not be reachable, because cert-manager takes some time to deploy the temporary web server and the Ingress controller takes time to set up the new HTTP routing rules.
-But eventually you will see that the Certificate is Ready and signed:
+Eventually you will see that the Certificate is Ready and signed:

 ```console
 $ cmctl status certificate web-ssl